Patrick-Samson-Udama-Eneche/landscape-character-nigeria/README.md

 * Purpose: Determines the optimal number of clusters using machine learning algorithms.

-* Note: Depending on your system's capabilities, this notebook may require significant processing time.
+* Note: Depending on your system's configuration, this notebook may require significant processing time.

 ### 4. Landscape Structure Analysis